XLearning-SCU/2025-ICML-DUHEG/README.md

 This repository contains the code for the paper **"Deep Unsupervised Hashing via External Guidance"** (ICML 2025).

 Our approach aims to leverage external knowledge beyond the inherent visual structure of images to facilitate unsupervised hashing code learning.
-By introducing external textual information, we provide richer and more precise guidance for hashing network learning, thereby enhancing the discriminativity of the generated binary codes.
+By introducing external textual information, we provide richer and more precise guidance for hashing network learning, thereby enhancing the discriminability of the generated binary codes.

 ![Model Overview](./image_1.png)
 ---